youyuanyuanyuan/JiaxinLi.github.io/first.md

 at last, because we were running out of time, we have to give up all our ideas and just using color spray to do a painting in our ballons.

-My self-reflection:On-site is always having some differentiation with imagination, result would be much better if stick in one idea for three weeks.
+On-site is always having some differentiation with imagination, result would be much better if stick in one idea for three weeks.
 Also, I learned a lot about how to deal with group work.
 I almost never had large group work project before, and I got lots of experiences this time.
 Group works is quite different individual work, communication is really the key to deliver a success work!